Opinion | Trump considers adding a social media network to his list of failures

 I for one look forward to watching it fail miserably.

 Is that just petty schadenfreude?
 Sure.
-But after all he put us through, I think we deserve to periodically remind ourselves for the next few years that Trump is a loser and nobody knows it more than him.
+But after all he put us through, I think we deserve to periodically remind ourselves for the next few years that Trump is a loser and nobody knows it more than he does.

 But if he actually thinks a personality-driven, ideologically limited social network can succeed, he understands a lot less about contemporary media than we thought.